Michael Ashcroft: Military

 Ashcroft has also supported military causes; in September 2011 he hosted a reception at the House of Lords for the launch of the Felix Fund, the charity for bomb disposal experts and their families.

-Ashcroft pledged to donate all of the author's royalties from his book Special Forces Heroes to the Help for Heroes charity, and from his book, George Cross Heroes to the Victoria Cross and George Cross Association.
+Ashcroft pledged to donate all of the author's royalties from his book Special Forces Heroes to the Help for Heroes charity, and from his book George Cross Heroes to the Victoria Cross and George Cross Association.

-He donated £1 million of the £7 million cost of the Bomber Command Memorial in London's Green Park, and his contribution is recognised on each side of the memorial.
+He donated £1 million of the £7 million cost of the Bomber Command Memorial in London's Green Park.

 Victoria Crosses

-Ashcroft collects Victoria Crosses which are awarded for valour and devotion to duty to members of various armed forces.
+Ashcroft collects Victoria Crosses, which are awarded for valour and devotion to duty to members of various armed forces.
 His collection is by far the largest in the world spanning 128 years from acts of valour at the start of the Crimean War in 1854 to an act of courage during the Falklands War in 1982.
 He wrote Victoria Cross Heroes to mark the 150th anniversary of the Victoria Cross.

 Following the theft of a number of Victoria Crosses awarded to New Zealand servicemen from the Army Museum at Waiouru in late 2007, Ashcroft pledged NZ$200,000 for their return.
 Those stolen included the VC & Bar of Charles Upham.
 The medals were recovered three months later and at a presentation in Wellington on 15 April 2008 he pledged a further NZ$200,000 for information leading to the conviction of those responsible for the thefts.

-In July 2008, Ashcroft announced a donation of £5 million for a permanent gallery at the Imperial War Museum, where the fifty Victoria Crosses held by the museum are now on display alongside his own collection of more than 200 VCs (and a smaller collection of George Crosses).
+In July 2008, Ashcroft announced a donation of £5 million for a gallery at the Imperial War Museum, where the fifty Victoria Crosses held by the museum are now on display alongside his own collection of more than 200 VCs (and a smaller collection of George Crosses).
+It was announced that the Lord Ashcroft Gallery will close from 1 June 2025 so the area could be used for galleries "to share more stories of conflicts that are within many of our visitors’ living memory.".